qtepics/qtepics.github.io/getting_started.md

     sudo yum install -y protobuf

-For Windows users, thre is some info in [Archive Appliance](archiver_appliance.html).
+For Windows users, there is some info in [Archive Appliance](archiver_appliance.html).

 ## <span style='color:#006666'>FFMpeg Support</span>